 Sisters United Alliance (SUA) is a unique data driven women’s voter turnout campaign in Texas, led by women campaign professionals since 2016.
-SUA uses a combination of voter ideology scores, voting history and local adaptations to identify Democratic-leaning low propensity women voters; women who are registered to vote but have either never voted or have voted once – a universe of voters not contacted by the Democratic Party or by candidate campaigns.
+SUA identifies Democratic-leaning low propensity women voters; women who are registered to vote but have either never voted or have voted once – a universe of voters not usually contacted by the Democratic Party or by candidate campaigns.

-The total voter contact universe is used to execute a comprehensive campaign that includes multiple contacts with voters through mail, live calls, digital ads and texting.
+The total women universe is used to execute a comprehensive campaign that includes multiple contacts with voters through mail, live calls, digital ads and texting.

-In 2018, SUA expanded universe and voter contact to 9 Counties in Texas (Harris, Brazoria, Fort Bend, Galveston, Burleson, Fayette, Montgomery, Waller, Washington) and focused only on low propensity women voters.
+In 2018, SUA dug deeper into the data and refocused its vision on targeting only Democratic-leaning, non-voting women voters – the forgotten women of Texas.
+SUA expanded its universe and voter contact to 9 Counties in Texas (Harris, Brazoria, Fort Bend, Galveston, Burleson, Fayette, Montgomery, Waller, Washington) and focused only on low propensity women voters.

 o 43,923 or 36% low propensity women voted from the 122,257 targeted universe.